-I had some reservations about the hike as we had The Teen in tow.
-Memories of our disastrous 2015 Conic Hill Expedition were still fresh in my mind.
-It became rapidly apparent on that day-trip to Loch Lomond that despite being built like a jockey’s whip The Teen wasn’t going to reach the summit of Conic Hill – a modest 361 meter pimple with spectacular views of Loch Lomond.
-We had to leave her resting on a big rock half way up, worn out and jelly legged from her efforts.
-We headed to the summit with the Wee White Dug to admire the views along with a steady stream of pensioners, toddlers and out of shape adults.
+I had reservations about the hike as we had The Teen in tow.
+Memories of a disastrous Conic Hill Expedition were still fresh in my mind.
+It soon became apparent on that particular day trip to Loch Lomond, that despite being built like a jockey’s whip The Teen wasn’t going to reach the summit of Conic Hill.
+A modest 361 meter pimple with spectacular views of Loch Lomond.
+We left her sitting on a rock half way up, jelly legged from her efforts.
+We bagged the summit with The Wee White Dug, along with a steady stream of pensioners, toddlers and out of shape adults.

-My concerns turned out to be unfounded, as despite her obvious loathing of every step she took uphill, she made it to Loch Brandy and seemed rightly proud to have done so.
-I’m glad we’d weathered a teenage tantrum earlier that morning and managed to persude her to change out of her original choice of hiking attire – a floaty, short playsuit, thick black tights and a leather biker jacket!
+Luckily, my concerns were unfounded as despite her obvious loathing of every uphill step, she made it to Loch Brandy.
+She was chuffed with herself too.
+We’d weathered a teenage tantrum earlier that morning and had only just managed to persuade her to change out of her original choice of hiking attire.
+A floaty, short playsuit, thick black tights and a leather biker jacket.

-The day was turning out to be a scorcher which made the hike uphill hard going and thirsty work, but Loch Brandy was beautiful so it was well worth the effort.
-The Wee Dug cautiously dipped his toes into the water to cool off but refused to wade any deeper.
-He said he was showing caution to make sure the kelpies and loch monsters didn’t get him.
-I tried to explain that they were mythical creatures but he wouldn’t listen.
+It was a scorcher of a day which made our climb uphill hard going and thirsty work.
+Loch Brandy was beautiful though and well worth the effort.
+The Wee White Dug tentatively dipped his toes into the water to cool off but refused to wade any deeper.
+Possibly trying to avoid being spirited away by a kelpie lurking in the deep, dark water.

-Mountain corries were the theme of the weekend as the next morning we decided to hike to Corrie Fee.
-This is a walk we’ve done before but en-route to bag the Munros Mayar and Dreish, and not to enjoy the beauty of the corrie in its own right.
+Mountain corries were the theme of the weekend, as the following day we hiked to Corrie Fee.
+We’d done the walk before, but en-route to bag the Munros Mayar and Dreish, and not to enjoy the beauty of the corrie in its own right.

-The walk from the ranger station to Corrie Fee is tedious and takes around an hour.
-It winds up through featureless woodland which seems like it’ll never end.
-The final destination is out of this world though, so the boring trudge there is soon forgotten.
+The walk from the ranger station to Corrie Fee is quite tedious as it winds uphill through featureless woodland which feels like it’s never-ending.
+The corrie destination is this world though, so the trudge there is quickly forgotten.

-Corrie Fee is a stunning natural amphitheatre with a waterfall, a winding stream, purple heather and wild Apline flowers.
-It’s one of Scotland’s National Nature Reserved.
-It’s beautifully rugged and if you’re really lucky you’ll get it all to yourself.
+Corrie Fee is a stunning natural amphitheatre with a waterfall, a winding stream, purple heather and wild Alpine flowers.
+It’s one of Scotland’s National Nature Reserves and for me is the stand out gem of the Angus Glens.
+It’s beautifully rugged and if you’re lucky you may get it all to yourself.

 Before heading back we climbed down to the stream on the corrie floor.
-There’s a small pool of crystal clear water there.
+There was a small pool of crystal clear water there.
 The Wee White Dug deemed it to be the perfect spot for his first ever swim.
 We brimmed with pride at his efforts in between snorts of laughter.
-It may have been a short and cautious swim with him still attached to his retractable lead but he did it – he swam.
-Hooray for overcoming fears and braving new experiences.
+It may have been a short and cautious swim but he did it – he swam.
+Hooray for braving new experiences.

 Exploring Kirriemuir: ACDC & Peter Pan

-During our trip we decided to stop off at Kirriemuir to pay homage to two of it’s famous sons.
-JM Barrie and Bon Scott of ACDC fame.
+We couldn’t visit Angus without stopping at Kirriemuir to pay homage to its famous sons, JM Barrie and Bon Scott of ACDC fame.

 JM Barrie was born in the town and spent his early years there.
-His birthplace is now a Museum in the care of the National Trust for Scotland.
-Peter Pan is one of my all time favourite books.
-His statue takes pride of place in the centre of town.
+His birthplace is now a museum in the care of the National Trust for Scotland.
+Peter Pan is one of my all time favourite books and a statue of the boy who never grew up is given pride of place in the centre of town.

 Bon Scott, one time lead singer of the rock band ACDC also spent his early years in Kirriemuir before emigrating to Australia as a child.
-Scott died in 1980.
-Last month after years of campaigning a statue of him was unveiled in the town.
-He would have turned 70 this year.
+Sadly, Scott died in 1980.
+Last month, a statue of him was unveiled in Kirriemuir in the year he would have turned 70.

-The last stop on our wonderful sunny weekend in Angus was Glamis Castle childhood home of the Queen Mother and ancestral seat of the Clan Lyon since the 14th century.
+Glamis Castle was the last stop on our wonderful weekend in Angus.
+The castle was the childhood home of the Queen Mother and has been the ancestral seat of the Clan Lyon since the 14th century.

-The castle and grounds are vast and beautiful.
+The vast castle and grounds are beautiful.
 The place has a real happy and relaxed vibe to it.
 We wandered around the immaculate lawns, the woodland nature trail and Italian Garden.

-After exploring the castle grounds we headed to the cafe and enjoyed a lunch of Arran ice cream, raspberry lemonade and homemade sandwiches.
-A perfect end to a perfect trip.
+After exploring the grounds we had Arran ice cream, raspberry lemonade and sandwiches from the castle cafe for lunch.
+It was the perfect end to a lovely trip.